Input and Output in C

 Standard error | stderr | used to route the error message to the screen |

 Therefore, the keyboard and screen are referred to as the standard input and output files.
 In C, all library functions are covered by the stdio.h header file.
-For using I/O functionality, the programmer must include those stdio.h header file into their program.
+For using I/O functionality, the programmer must include the stdio.h header file into the program.

-There are two kinds of I/O functions that are given below.
+There are 2 kinds of I/O functions as given below.

-- scanf is the input function which get the formatted input from the file stdin that is keyboard.
-As mentioned earlier, C treats the keyboard input as file.
-This is a built-in function that comes with all C compilers.
+- scanf is the input function that gets the formatted input from the file stdin that is the keyboard.
+As mentioned earlier, C treats the keyboard input as a file. scanf is a built-in function that comes with all C compilers.
 Its header file is stdio.h.

 - The scanf() reads all types of data values given by the user and these values are assigned to the variables.
 It requires the conversion specification (such as %s and %d ) to identify the type of data to be read during the program execution.

-- You needs to pass the address of the variable to scanf function along with other arguments, so that the read values can be assigned to the correct destination.
+- You need to pass the address of the variable to the scanf function along with other arguments so that the read values can be assigned to the correct destination.

 int scanf(const char *format, arg1, arg2,....);

-- The first argument is the format string which is the conversion specification and followed by list of variable arguments which much be pointer types ie., address of variables need to be passed.
+- The first argument is the format string (conversion specification) and followed by a list of variable arguments of pointer types ie., the address of variables that need to be passed.

 int a; double b; scanf("%d\n", &a); scanf("%lf\n", &b);

-- scanf() reads the characters from standard input and interpret them according to the format string specification.
-It stops reading when it encounters a space or when some input fails to match with a conversion specification.
+- scanf() reads the characters from standard input and interprets them according to the format string specification.
+It stops reading when it encounters a space or when some input fails to match with the conversion specification.

-- The printf() prints all type of data value to the standard output(typically the screen).
-It requires conversion symbol and variable name to print the data.
-The printf() is the part of every C compiler.
+- The printf() prints all types of data value to the standard output(typically the screen).
+It requires a conversion symbol and variable name to print the data.
+The printf() is part of every C compiler.
 Its header file is stdio.h.

 int printf( const char *format, arg1, agr2,....);